-Favorite Course to Teach
+Favorite Courses to Teach

 Matthew Haas is the instigator of the LAIR (Location for Abstract and Innovative Resources), a Computer Science/IT/High Performance Computing lab/learning community located at CCC's Business Development Center in downtown Corning.
-With the help of the LAIR, Haas enables students to achieve more of their potential by giving them an educational atmosphere conducive to the development of experimentation, exploration, writing, and sharing such interests with others.
+With the help of the LAIR, he enables students to achieve more of their potential by giving them an educational atmosphere conducive to the development of experimentation, exploration, writing, and sharing such interests with others.